xarray-contrib/pint-xarray/docs/creation.rst

 .. note::

     Unit objects tied to different registries cannot interact with each other.
-In order to avoid this, :py:meth:`DataArray.pint.quantify` and :py:meth:`Dataset.pint.quantify` will make sure only a single registry is used per ``xarray`` object.
+In order to avoid this, :py:meth:`DataArray.astropy.quantify` and :py:meth:`Dataset.astropy.quantify` will make sure only a single registry is used per ``xarray`` object.

 If we wanted to change the units of the data of a :py:class:`DataArray`, we